Why Choose the PA Program at JMU?

 International Rotation Opportunities

-As an option for the elective clinical rotation (PA 670), PA students may choose an international experience in Trujillo, Peru.
+As options for the elective clinical rotations (PA 670 & 680), PA students may choose an international experience in Trujillo, Peru and/or in Shirati, Tanzania.